Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-1.0.0/workflow-client-server-secure.md

 You should now have a secure connection between the server and its clients.

 :::note
-If you create clients for multiple platform, it is important for all of these to use the same Root Certificate to communicate with the same server.
+If you create clients for multiple platform, it is important for all of these to use the same Root Certificate if they communicate with the same server.
 :::